YYL7/Projects/Sentiment Analysis/README.md

 # Result

-The overall average sentiment was 0.354171, meaning there was a positive sentiment towards the restaurant.
+The overall average sentiment from the comments, was 0.354171, meaning there was a positive sentiment towards the restaurant.
+And from the yelp page, we had overall 4.0 stars for the restaurant.
+As a result, both the sentiment analysis and the stars value told us that the restaurant could be a good choice.